 I am not sure why most flapjack recipes call for caster or light brown sugar, but after making these, I know one thing – DARK BROWN SUGAR is definitely the way to go if you like your flapjacks chewy and nicely caramelised on the outside.
 Besides brilliant texture, dark brown sugar gives the flapjack a nice molasses flavour too!

-When I cook, I like preparing and weighing all my ingredients first (mainly because I get my hands all messy and don’t like having to stop to wash my hands every two minutes).
+When I cook, I like preparing and weighing all my ingredients first.
+Mainly, because I get my hands all messy and don’t like having to stop to wash my hands every two minutes:).

-The beauty of flapjacks is, no matter what nuts, seed or fruit you’re adding to it, they will taste absolutely amazing.
+The beauty of flapjacks is, that no matter what nuts, seed or fruit you’re adding to it, they will taste absolutely amazing.
 As a matter of fact, they taste great without any additions.
-These particular ones were made with mixed seeds, blanched almonds and mixed dried fruit, but I also love two other combinations:
+These particular ones were made with mixed seeds, blanched almonds and mixed dried fruit, but I also love three other combinations:

 - chopped dried apricots and pecans